Carlo Maria Maggi: Works

+Although Maggi first gained a reputation as a librettist, most of his librettos were never published, and some were later disowned by the author and destroyed.
 His prominent works belong to the commedia dell'arte theatrical genre.
 Some of Maggi's most famous plays in Milanese are Il manco male (1695), Il Barone di Birbanza (1696), I consigli di Meneghino (1697), Il falso filosofo (1698), and Concorso de' Meneghini (1699).
 This last work may be considered as a sort of manifesto of dialectal poetry, as it explicitly celebrates the virtues of the Milanese language: che apposta la pär fä / par dì la veritä ("which seems as if it was specifically designed to tell the truth").
 This equation between the Milanese language (and people) and sincerity is clearly embodied in the commedia character of Meneghino, which is supposedly Maggi's creation, and was later developed by other authors (most notably Carlo Porta) to eventually become a prominent symbol of Milan and the Milanese for antonomasia.
 Another recurring theme of Milanese literature first established by Maggi's works is the celebration of the verzee (Milan's vegetable market) as the place where the spirit of the city was most genuinely expressed.
+In Maggi's theatre the servant characters (who speak in dialect) have a monopoly of sententious and proverb-laden wisdom, which, consistent with the author’s declared pessimistic moralism, compensates for and neutralizes the caricatured social, economic and cultural corruption of the ruling-class characters.

+Legacy

+Maggi's work is a landmark in Milanese poetic production.
+Maggi definitively codifies the writing of Milanese dialect introducing French oeu, so founding the classical Milanese orthography that will be retouched in the centuries till the present version of Circolo Filologico Milanese.
+Several Milanese authors paid homage to him.
+Veneration for Maggi as the forefather of Lombard literature and reworkings of the Meneghino character as the embodiment of the Milanese man of the people run throughout the poetry of Domenico Balestrieri and especially Carlo Porta.
+A selection of Maggi's poems, translated into English by Mariana Starke, was published in London in 1811.